pytorch/data/README.md

 torchdata.nodes is a library of composable iterators (not iterables!) that let you chain together common dataloading and pre-proc operations.
 It follows a streaming programming model, although "sampler + Map-style" can still be configured if you desire.
 See [torchdata.nodes main page](torchdata/nodes) for more details.
+Stay tuned for tutorial on torchdata.nodes coming soon!

 ## Installation